Hilly and lowland tropical rainforests on the Indonesian island of Borneo.

 Mainly fruit but also leaves, bark, buds, flowers, seeds, insects, young birds and eggs.

-This is the second largest of the apes.
-It has a shaggy coat, which is a reddish brown colour.
-They are heavily built and the arms reach to their ankles.
-Adults usually live alone but infants remain with their mother and become completely independent by 6 - 9 years of age.
+This is the second largest of the apes and the largest tree-dwelling mammal.
+Orang-utans have a shaggy coat, which is a reddish brown colour.
+They are heavily built and their arms reach down to their ankles.
+Adults usually live alone but infants remain with their mother and become completely independent by around 6 to 9 years of age.

-A single youngster is born after a gestation of 260 - 270 days (8.5 - 9 months).
-Young orang utans have white speckles of skin around the eyes, which darken as they get older.
+A single youngster is born after a gestation of 260 - 270 days (8.5 to 9 months).
+Young orang-utans have white speckles of skin around the eyes, which darken as they get older.

-The main threat today is the loss of habitat due to illegal logging, gold mining and agriculture.
-Hunting and capture for the pet trade are also threats.
+The main threat today is the loss of habitat due to unsustainable palm oil production, illegal logging and agriculture.
+Hunting and capture for the pet trade are also significant threats.

-Wild orang utans have global legal protection.
-Some orangs live within protected forests and there are successful rehabilitation programmes for rescued pets and orphans.
+Wild orang-utans have global legal protection.
+Some orang-utans live within protected forests and there are successful rehabilitation programmes for rescued pets and orphans.
 There are also conservation breeding programmes in zoos world-wide including a European Endangered species Programme (EEP).